Na Pali Coast (Photo Credit: Renee Roaming)

 Kauai is a hiker’s paradise, with trails ranging from easy strolls to challenging treks.

 - Kalalau Trail (Nā Pali Coast): One of the most famous hikes in the world, this is 11 miles of breathtaking views of the coastline.
-Access is highly regulated, requiring permits, which are often limited and sell out quickly.
+Access is highly regulated and permits are required, which are limited and sell out quickly.

-- Hanakāpī‘ai Falls: A challenging but stunning 8-mile roundtrip hike leading to a waterfall with a 300-foot drop.
-Prepare for 5-6 hours for the hike.
+- Hanakāpī‘ai Falls: A challenging but stunning 8-mile round-trip hike leading to a waterfall with a 300-foot drop.
+Prepare to spend 5-6 hours here.

 Water Activities